 We Can...

-convince cereal companies that they should modify the internal surfaces of their cereal boxes.
-A precise one centimeter square grid should be printed on the inside surface of all cereal boxes.
+compel cereal companies to modify the internal surfaces of their cereal boxes.
+A precise, one centimeter, square grid should be designed and printed on the inside surface of all cereal boxes.
 Example:

 Studying the metric system is fundamental to learning math, science and technology (MST)skills.
 The metric system of measurement is MST's standard unit of measurement and it is used by just about every country in the world.

-The great thing about the system is that it is easy to make calculations because it uses multiples of tens.
+The great thing about the system is that it is easy to calculate because it uses multiples of tens.
 Some measurement systems are based on measurements of body parts like feet.
-That does not make sense.
+That doesn't make sense.

-But if students were to recycle and transport cereal boxes with grids from their home to the classroom, students and teachers would take to this free construction material with great zeal!
+But if students were to recycle and transport internal grid cereal boxes from their home to the classroom, students and teachers would take to this free construction material with great enthusiasm!

 Also cereal Companies should undertake the promotion of recycling and repurposing of cereal boxes (boxboard) in the classroom.